abbreviatedman/fast/readme.md

 ## Styling

-This repo contains a `style.css` file that provides a uniform Pursuit style for presentations.
-This section contains tips for:
+This framework's stylesheet provides a uniform Pursuit theme for presentations.
+This section contains tips for

-- changing to a dark palette,
+- changing to a dark palette
 - or overriding the default style.

 Overriding the style is _not_ recommended.
 Maintaining stylistic consistency both between your own presentations and between your presentations and the presentations of other instructors has many benefits from an audience experience standpoint.
 It's also far easier to focus on content than bike-shedding about style.
 This framework is meant to make it fast to bootstrap a presentation so that you can instead focus on the content.